ullas30101996/ullas30101996.github.io/index.md

 ---

 ### A. Visa Status & Work Authorization
-Active Global Talent Visa holder with full residency and independent work privileges valid until June 04, 2031.
+Active Visa holder with full residency and independent work privileges.
 Possesses complete professional autonomy in the United Kingdom with absolute freedom from employer visa sponsorship, administrative transfers, or bureaucratic assistance.

 ### B. Professional Summary
 Interdisciplinary Lead AI Product Owner & Solutions Architect specializing in enterprise-scale predictive maintenance, secure multi-tenant cloud architecture, and carbon-accounting data systems.
 Currently spearheading a high-profile Innovate UK Knowledge Transfer Partnership (KTP) to architect and scale a national predictive diagnostics database and compliance platform for the £8bn UK appliance sector—actively supporting the UK Government's "right to repair" legislative framework.
 This commercial leadership is backed by doctoral research (PhD) at a top UK Russell Group university, where I engineered a smart city machine learning framework.
 Grounded in a strong, foundational career in safety-critical automotive systems at Bosch.
 Complementing this is an academic background in higher education pedagogy, holding an Associate Fellowship (AFHEA).